 - You must offer yourself the grace and love you freely offer others.

 - Practice patience.
 Rome wasn’t built in a day (cliche, but totally works here).

 There’s no: in a week, month or year, business.
 You pull on your wading boots and get into the pit.
 Stay there till the job is done.

 Here’s the life-affirming fairy dust: once you take control of a shitty situation, even in the smallest of ways, life starts to react.

-For every action, there is an equal and opposite reaction: Newton’s Third Law of Motion.
+Just like Newton’s Third Law of Motion states: for every action, there is an equal and opposite reaction.
 It’s SCIENCE!

 The key to flipping the situation on its arse, to any issue really, is to start the hard work.